 Welcome to the Social Enterprise Law Tracker.
 Beginning in 2008, state legislatures began authorizing a new class of entities collectively known as social enterprises.
 These corporate and company forms are designed for businesses that seek to create positive social and environmental impacts in addition to financial returns.
+These forms include the benefit corporation, the social purpose corporation (SPC), the low-profit limited liability company (L3C), and the benefit limited liability company (BLLC).

 The Status Tool on this page visualizes how social enterprise law has spread across the United States.
 Select any state or jurisdiction for information about the social enterprise forms that are available, or are currently under consideration by the state legislature.
 All data collected and used on this site adheres to Sunlight Foundation’s Open Data Policy Guidelines, and can be downloaded for corresponding categories by clicking the link below the Status Tool map.